almereyda/awesome-starred/README.md

 - [episphere/datascience](https://github.com/episphere/datascience) - Data Science Group at NCI/DCEG
 - [versioned/versioned-doc](https://github.com/versioned/versioned-doc) - Versioned Documentation
 - [sindresorhus/ama](https://github.com/sindresorhus/ama) - [[I'm slow at replying these days, but I hope to get back to answering questions eventually]] Ask me anything!
 - [mapschool/course](https://github.com/mapschool/course) - An introduction to the art and science of modern cartography
-- [mapschool/course](https://github.com/mapschool/course) - An introduction to the art and science of modern cartography
 - [researchspace/researchspace-instance-configurations](https://github.com/researchspace/researchspace-instance-configurations) - A set of configurations required for a ResearchSpace instance.
 - [CLARIAH/awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities